banner

 • Other: Updated some UI interfaces

-Welcome to download the update on Github (don't forget to star 😊): Releases · gvenusleo/MeRead
+Please go to Github to download the update (don't forget to star 😊): Releases · gvenusleo/MeRead

 From the first version of MeRead in November last year to version 0.5.0 two weeks ago, it has always used SQLite as the database with the help of Sqflite.
 As one of the most popular databases on pub, Sqflite does provide a good development experience.
-However, after I came into contact with Isar database, I decided to migrate the database.
+However, after encountering the Isar database, which is described as "a super-fast cross-platform database specifically designed for Flutter," I decided to migrate the database.

-• Support for more data types: Sqflite only supports four data types: int, num, String, and Uint8List, while Isar also supports bool, float, DateTime, List, as well as nested objects and enumerations.
+• More data type support: Sqflite only supports four data types: int, num, String, and Uint8List, while Isar also supports bool, float, DateTime, List, as well as nested objects and enums.

-• Intuitive and user-friendly debugging tool: Isar comes with a debugging tool called "Isar Inspector", which allows visual operations on the database and is very user-friendly.
+• Intuitive and useful debugging tool: Isar comes with a debugging tool called "Isar Inspector," which allows visual operations on the database.

 Isar Inspector

 I have never liked the SnackBar component.
-I think it is probably the ugliest component in the Material You design guidelines.
-In addition, there were user feedback that SnackBar cannot automatically disappear after 2 seconds as set on Android-like native systems (this issue also occurred on my own moto X30), which further strengthened my determination to replace the SnackBar component.
-Of course, before replacing it, I still wanted to find out the reason for the bug.
+I think it is one of the ugliest components in the Material You design guidelines.
+In addition, there were user feedback that SnackBar does not automatically disappear after 2 seconds as intended on Android-like native systems (this issue also occurred on my own moto X30), which further strengthened my determination to replace the SnackBar component.
+Of course, before replacing it, I wanted to find out the cause of the bug.
 After flipping through the official documentation, it clearly states:

 A SnackBar with an action will not time out when TalkBack or VoiceOver are enabled.
 This is controlled by AccessibilityFeatures.accessibleNavigation.

 Perhaps different Android systems handle SnackBar differently.
-So I directly switched to FlutterToast, which also reduced the amount of code.
+So I decided to switch to FlutterToast, which also reduces the amount of code.

-Another interesting bug that was fixed was that MeRead could not import files with the extension ".opml".
-Since my own OPML file had the extension ".xml", I didn't notice this problem until a user reported it.
+Another interesting bug I fixed was that MeRead couldn't import files with the extension .opml.
+Since my own OPML files have the extension .xml, I didn't notice this problem until a user reported it.
 I looked at my source code, and the relevant code was written like this:

 final result = await FilePicker.platform.pickFiles(